HeitorMP/HeitorMP/README.md

 │
 ├─▣ Software Engineer Student at 42 Porto
 ├─▣ From Brazil, living in Portugal
-├─▣ Interested in low-level programmin and game development.
-├─▣ I like to develop games for atari 2600 as a hobby .
+├─▣ Interested in low-level programmin and game development ├─▣ I like to develop games for atari 2600 as a hobby │
-│
 └───────────────────────────────▰▰▰